chrisli30/RIL-DOCS/Documentations/Quick Start/Step 3 : Edit Smart Contract.md

   }
 </style>

-In this tutorial files, we aleady have two sample smart contracts available for testing.
+In this tutorial, we have two sample smart contracts available for experiments.

 - Coin.sol a minimal token contract
 - EIP20.sol an implementation of [EIP20](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20-token-standard.md) tokens provided by [ConsenSys](https://github.com/ConsenSys/Tokens)